razach/CarKeep/docs/DEVELOPMENT.md

 ## 7. Frontend-Backend Decoupling Plan

+Status: Deferred — keeping Flask + Jinja + htmx for now.
+This section remains as a reference roadmap if/when we migrate toward a SPA or separate frontend service.

 To achieve the service separation, we are implementing a phased approach:

 ### Stage 1: API Expansion (Current Focus)